 Purpose - Students in the class are involved in activities and fundraisers to benefit their own class.
-Advisors: Alex Ortiz & Emeline Dhomme emails: aortiz@hanoverschools.org, edhommee@hanoverschools.org
+Advisors: Helen Doyle & Nancy Foster: hdoyle@hanoverschools.org, nfoster@hanoverschools.org

 Purpose - Students in the class are involved in activities and fundraisers to benefit their own class.

 Advisors: TBD